-The Generalized Future Land Use Map (shown on page LU-14) shows how future growth may be accommodated in Newburyport.
-Areas marked as "stable" are those that are not anticipated to see significant change but are likely to still experience minor amounts of growth due to redevelopment or periodic infill development where those opportunities remain.
-Areas marked as having residential infill potential are generally those areas that have a cluster of lots that are currently used as single-family homes but are large enough (per current zoning) to be converted to two-family homes, and so create some new residential units.
+The Generalized Future Land Use Map (shown on page LU-14) shows how future growth could occur under the City's current zoning and indicates "village centers" where future growth or infill should be targeted.
+Areas marked as "stable" are those that are not anticipated to see significant change but are likely to still experience minor amounts of growth due to periodic redevelopment or periodic infill development where those opportunities remain.
+Some of these areas have residential infill potential due to a cluster of lots that are currently used as single-family homes but are large enough (per current zoning) to be converted to twofamily homes.
+It is strongly recommended that the City adopt new zoning with design standards further regulating the scale and architectural compatibility of both residential and commercial infill.
+The City should also consider creating an architectural pattern guidebook unique to Newburyport's distinct neighborhoods as a companion to the Zoning Ordinance for the purpose of illustrating the adopted architectural and site plan design standards and highlighting key features associated with architectural forms typically found in Newburyport.
+Additionally, it is recommended that the City restrict further-growth subdivision of land and infill development along the scenic High Street corridor and ridgeline.
 In upcoming years, it is anticipated that due to the fragility of Plum Island and its susceptibility to storm surge and flooding, future growth on that barrier island, inclusive of additions and new bedrooms on existing homes, will be restricted and any new growth will be discouraged.
+It would be irresponsible for the City to encourage new structures or the expansion of existing homes to allow for additional bedrooms and bathrooms on Plum Island due to the fragile water and sewer infrastructure and flooding associated with intense storm events and anticipated sea level rise.
 Further, although the exact future of the Central Waterfront remains unknown, it is likely to be redeveloped into parkland as surface parking is relocated to the planned public parking garage at Titcomb and Merrimac Streets.
 Mixed-use redevelopment is expected along the waterfront west of Green Street to the Gillis Bridge, and also within the Chapter 40R Smart Growth Overlay District.
-Finally, although the Business Park is largely built out under current zoning, it is anticipated the area will be able to accommodate infill development and additions to existing structures under the revised zoning ordinance.
+Finally, although the Business Park is largely built out under current zoning, it is anticipated the area will be able to accommodate redevelopment and additions to existing structures under the revised zoning ordinance without the horizontal expansions of impervious surfaces that would exacerbate seasonal flood conditions in this area.